-- 1.9.
+- 1.6.
+The Core Strategy sets out the long term spatial vision and objectives for the National Park, and the strategic policies and development principles that are required to deliver that vision over the period up to 2029.
+It sets out broad locations for delivering housing and other strategic development needs such as employment, retail, leisure, community, essential public services and transport development.
+It is anticipated that a small number of development control policies are to be included within the Core Strategy to help with the practical implementation of the vision and objectives. - 1.7.
+At a late stage in completing the publication version of the plan, the Authority learned of the commitment of the Coalition Government to revoke Regional Spatial Strategies.
+The Authority has subsequently amended references to the East Midlands Regional Plan, referring more correctly to the role of the Regional Plan as an evidence base in developing the strategy, rather than as a document with which policies need to be in conformity.
+Accordingly this final version of the SA report has also been revised to take into account changes to the Core Strategy. - 1.8.
 In the National Park it is essential to make sure that all policy development (including the use of tools such as SA/SEA) focuses on and prioritises the purposes and duty of National Parks, as set out in the Environment Act 1995.
-The purposes are to: - 'Conserve and enhance natural beauty, wildlife and cultural heritage', and - 'Promote opportunities for the understanding and enjoyment (of the Parks) by the public' - 1.10.
-In pursuing these purposes the Authority has a duty to 'seek to foster the social and economic well-being of local communities'. - I.II.
+The purposes are to: - 'Conserve and enhance natural beauty, wildlife and cultural heritage', and - 'Promote opportunities for the understanding and enjoyment (of the Parks) by the public' - 1.9.
+In pursuing these purposes the Authority has a duty to 'seek to foster the social and economic well-being of local communities'. - 1.10.
 Since the National Park Authority is bound by the purposes and duty set out in the Environment Act, this document seeks to embed them firmly within the SA/SEA process.
 It is the purposes and duty that guide strategic policy in the National Park Management Plan and the Local Development Framework.
-This approach has been supported consistently by Government Planning Policy Statements and by Inspectors presiding over development plan policy. - 1.12.
+This approach has been supported consistently by Government Planning Policy Statements and by Inspectors presiding over development plan policy. - 1.11.
 Where there is a conflict between the purposes themselves (perhaps from proposals for recreational development that would harm the valued characteristics of the National Park), the "Sandford Principle" has established to Government's satisfaction that the conservation purpose should prevail.
-Existing plan policies take this understanding about National Park purposes into account. - 1.13.
-The Peak District National Park Management Plan 2006 2011 indicates that the National Park purposes and associated duty will be delivered through sustainable development and sets the framework for all activity pursued in the National Park by a range of stakeholders and it will be vital that the Core Strategy and Management Plan are aligned. - 1.14.
+Existing plan policies take this understanding about National Park purposes into account. - 1.12.
+The Peak District National Park Management Plan 2006 2011 indicates that the National Park purposes and associated duty will be delivered through sustainable development and sets the framework for all activity pursued in the National Park by a range of stakeholders and it will be vital that the Core Strategy and Management Plan are aligned. - 1.13.
 The Core Strategy also needs to be aligned with the Sustainable Communities Strategy.
-Because of the complex geography of the National Park ten Sustainable Communities Strategies require consideration.
-In terms of population cover the Derbyshire Dales and High Peak Sustainable Communities Strategy 2009 2014 is the most significant and sets the aims for the area and provides policy priorities for the Local Development Frameworks (LDFs) being produced by the District / Borough councils and the National Park Authority to guide future development in the area.
+Because of the complex geography of the National Park ten Sustainable

+Communities Strategies require consideration.
+In terms of population cover the Derbyshire Dales and High Peak Sustainable Communities Strategy 2009 - 2014 is the most significant and sets the aims for the area and provides policy priorities for the Local Development Frameworks (LDFs) being produced by the District / Borough councils and the National Park Authority to guide future development in the area.
 The Strategy sets out the following vision: